Monday, February 04, 2008

 "No Continuity - No Interest:" Re-Visiting Godard's PASSION

 My Argentine ex-wife raved about PASSION for years so when I bought her the VHS back in the late 1990s I was really expecting something.
 Instead I was totally turned off; the reason probably had a lot to with the picture being murky and badly cropped.
-In the intervening years I've learned a lot about Godard and years of therapy have made me much more open to things.
+In the intervening years I've learned a lot about Godard and years of therapy have made me much more open to modernism.
 I'd use a Zen enlightenment as a metaphor here: Godard's Brechtian "fourth-wall" self-reflexivity functions perfectly as a koan, the unanswerable riddle by which the student can free themselves of entrapping mindsets and let themselves dissolve into satori.

 ReplyDelete